Go Web Application Login with ZITADEL

 Client ID

 After successful creation of the app, a pop-up will appear displaying the app's client ID.
-Copy the client ID, as you will need it to configure your Go client.
+Copy the client ID, as you will need it to configure your Go application.

 Go setup

-Now that you have configured your web application on the ZITADEL side, you can proceed with the integration of your Go client.
+Now that you have configured your web application on the ZITADEL side, you can proceed with the integration of your Go application.

 Install ZITADEL Go SDK